Skip to main content

 1

-Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the brown onion.
-Finely chop the garlic.
-Thinly slice the button mushrooms.
+• Preheat oven to 220°C/200°C fan-forced. • Finely chop onion (see ingredients) and garlic.
+Thinly slice button mushrooms.

 2

-In a large frying pan, heat 1/2 the butter and a drizzle of olive oil over a medium-high heat.
-Cook the onion and sliced mushrooms, stirring, until tender, 5-6 minutes.
-Add the garlic, garlic & herb seasoning and arborio rice and cook, stirring, until fragrant, 1-2 minutes.
+• In a large frying pan, heat half the butter and a drizzle of olive oil over medium-high heat.
+Cook onion and mushrooms, stirring, until tender, 5-6 minutes. • Add garlic, garlic & herb seasoning and arborio rice and cook, stirring, until fragrant, 1-2 minutes.

 3

-Add the water and the vegetable stock powder to the rice and bring to the boil.
-Transfer the risotto to a baking dish, then cover tightly with foil and bake until the liquid is absorbed and the rice is 'al dente', 24-28 minutes.
+• Add the water and vegetable stock powder to the rice and bring to the boil. • Transfer the risotto to a baking dish, then cover tightly with foil and bake until liquid is absorbed and rice is 'al dente', 24-28 minutes.

 TIP: 'Al dente' means the rice is cooked through but still has a bit of firmness in the middle.